Slugging has its own set of etiquette that you wonít find

 special request, be sure to ask the driver before

 accepting the ride.
 Normally, as long as the

 stop is on the way, drivers will not object.

-Slugs have the right to pass or forfeit a
+Slugs and drivers have the right to pass or forfeit a

 say a couple of rough-looking characters pull up